FOSSBOSS/BangorMakerspace_website/README.md

 <img src="https://raw.githubusercontent.com/FOSSBOSS/BangorMakerspace_website/main/img/yeah.png"
      alt="Yeah image" width="600" />
 hosted / tested on nginx with php8.1 on debian 13, and ubuntu 20.04 <br>
-TODO: look into rendering issues on windows
 TODO: improve content loader. improve content generation ability.
 TODO: write css based animations.
 TODO: unify formating.
-I tried some stuff, and havent decided what I like best.<br>
+Still have some more to do
 TODO: make the code that generates sitemap.html ignore some stuff, and easier to autoformat.
 TODO: include the code that generates sitemap.html lol